AZNBennett/ACM-Challenge-1/README.md

 The model processes multiple frames for each video, encodes the info with MiniGPT's architecture, and uses LoRA fine-tuning for binary classification (real vs fake).

-# Setting Up the Model #
+# Setting Up the Model - Anaconda #
+1: Model Weights
-1: Download the Llama
+      Download the Llama 2 7B Model Weights from: https://huggingface.co/meta-llama/Llama-2-7b-chat-hf
+      Place the models weights in the ./Llama-2-7b-chat-hf/ folder.
+2: Install Requirements and Prepare the Environment
+      All python requirements to run the scripts are specified in the requirements.txt file.
+Make sure that your setup support anaconda, the environment is already prepared for you from the original repository.
+To activate the environment, you can run: conda activate minigptv
+3: Prepare data

 > This repository includes modified source code originally licensed under the [BSD 3-Clause License](LICENSE.md) from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
 All original license terms and attributions are preserved.